-J. I. Becklake (Visitor) to read his paper full output of the Rand entitled "The Minting of Gold and Silver (approximately £40,000,000 Coins at the Royal Mint, Pretoria," which was illustrated by lantern slides and by diagrams.
+The Chairman then called upon Mr. J. T. Becklake (Visitor) to read his paper entitled "The Minting of Gold and Silver Coins at the Royal Mint, Pretoria," which was illustrated by lantern slides and by diagrams.
+The department is capable of undertaking the coinage into sovereigns of the

-GOLD " THE MINTING OF AND ROYAL SILVER COINS AT THE MINT, PRETORIA."
+"THE MINTING OF GOLD AND SILVER COINS AT THE ROYAL MINT, PRETORIA."